 What Is A Business Valuation?

-A business valuation looks at every area of your company and assesses its individual and collective value.
+A business valuation looks at every area of your company and assesses its individual and collective economic value.
 Such areas include:

 - Projected earnings